-First, if you’re interested, you can find confirmation of the availability and functionality of the Express edition in the CFBuilder documentation, where in the “About” page for CFBuilder 2016, it indicates that:
+First, if you’re interested, you can find confirmation of the availability and functionality of the Express edition in the CFBuilder documentation, where in the “About” page for CFBuilder, it indicates that:

 After the trial expires, you need to purchase a license to continue using all the features.
 If not, ColdFusion Builder switches to a feature-limited Express Edition.

-Second, I’ll note that the availability of this free Express edition is not new for ColdFusion Builder 2016.
+Second, I’ll note that the availability of this free Express edition is not new for ColdFusion Builder 2018 or 2026.
 It was true for ColdFusion Builder 3 and 2, as well, as discussed when it first came out back in 2011 by folks like Ben Forta and Chris Tierney.

-Finally, in addition to the free Express edition of CFBuilder, note that there is also a free Express edition of ColdFusion 2016, itself.
-This is in fact new to 2016, and while it’s a primarily a form of CF deployment which avoids need of an installer, it does lack some features (again, which many may not miss, and related to other services that can be installed along with CF during use of the full installer).
+(FWIW, note that in addition to the free Express edition of CFBuilder, there is also a free Express edition of ColdFusion, itself.
+This is in fact new to 2018 or 2016, either and while it’s a primarily a form of CF deployment which avoids need of an installer, it does lack some features– again, which many may not miss, and related to other services that can be installed along with CF during use of the full installer.
 The most important thing to note may be that it is NOT meant for production, as indicated in the first sentence/box of the page, Installing ColdFusion Express.
-We’ll see if that stance may ever change, or if the new planned Docker instances may supplant this Express edition as the preferred means to implement CF without running an installer.
+We’ll see if that stance may ever change, or if the new Docker instances may supplant this Express edition as the preferred means to implement CF without running an installer.)

-But there are no such limitations for the Express edition of CFBuilder.
-I point it out because some people complain they don’t want to even consider using it because it “costs money”.
+As for the Express edition of CFBuilder.
+I point it out because some people complain similarly that they don’t want to even consider it because it “costs money”.
 Well, besides the 60 day trial that provides ALL its features, see if you don’t find that the Express edition can still be useful (for what it does offer over other CFML editors).

 But do be sure to explore what all the full version of ColdFusion Builder does offer, whether during the trial or once you enter a license key.
 See the manual, Using ColdFusion Builder, which has 160 pages of information to help you go way beyond what you may figure out just by poking around and trying what you may know from other editors.
 CF Builder can do much more than most people realize, which is fodder for another post, whether from me or someone else. 🙂